ruhlmcu/Intro-To-AR-using-ARFoundation/REAME.md

 I also don't assume you know Unity3D or C#.
 I won't try to make you an expert (I'm certainly not) but I will give you enough background to keep you moving and hopefully learning.

+The course does not cover:

+1. Code version control of code.
+You may want to investigate GitHub and GitHub Desktop.
+1. Magic Leap development.
+1. HoloLens development.

+The installation of Visual Studio Code (a development code editor) is included for convenience.
+Unity3D allows for the editing of C# code and other text through an external editor.
+I have found that Visual Studio Code integrates very well and has several convenient extensions for C#.

 ### A word about versions.
 One of my fundamental frustrations with the various tutorials and demos that appear in GitHub and on Youtube is that they become outdated quickly.